We have pulled together 50 interesting facts about Trees in Ireland and we hope you enjoy reading about them.

 Trees can attract and support a variety of insect species, such as butterflies and bees, which are important pollinators for many crops.

-Trees can support a range of small mammals, such as squirrels and chipmunks, which use tree hollows for nesting and food storage.
+Trees can support a range of small mammals, such as squirrels, which use tree hollows for nesting and food storage.

 Trees can support a diverse range of plant species, particularly in forest ecosystems where there is less disturbance and competition for resources.